siroky/cr/README.md

 ## Performance

-The following several things are rather low-hanging fruit, however don't take it too literally, everyone of these might be justified.
-Usually, those are performance issue suspects:
+The following several things are rather low-hanging fruit, however don't take it too literally.
+Each of these might be justified.
+Usually, these are the most common performance issue suspects:

 - Is a new loop being introduced?
-Check how it will perform, how hot is the path and complexity of the body.
+Check how it will perform, how hot the path is and complexity of the body.
 - Is a new database query invoked?
 Check whether it's really needed, cannot be merged with some previous query or avoided otherwise.
 Check how it will perform and whether it is indexed properly if needed.
 - Is there a database query or other IO operation inside loop?
-Consider converting it into batch operation if possible or avoid otherwise.
+Consider converting it into a batch operation if possible or avoid otherwise.
-- If there performance-sensitive operation being introduced or you're not sure, make sure it is discussed and evaluated.
+- If there is a performance-sensitive operation being introduced or you're not sure, make sure it is discussed and evaluated.

 ## Security

-- On all application bounderies, ensure access is authenticated and authorized.
+- On all application boundaries, ensure access is authenticated and authorized.
 Especially in APIs and web pages.
 - Avoid any sensitive information like access tokens in URLs.
 Prefer HTTP-only cookies.

 ## Miscellaneous